How the Minnesota Department of Transportation treats the roads in changing weather conditions.

 Using these observations, the computer tells plow operators how to treat the roads.
 Like if the winds are too strong, they may not be using salt.
 Or if ice is involved, they resort to other tactics, more than just salt.

-The department of transportation holds 15 different plows here at the rochester station.
-Each one equiped with salt, brine, and alternative chemicals for extremely cold situations.
+The department of transportation holds 15 different plows here at the Rochester station.
+Each one equipped with salt, brine, and alternative chemicals for extremely cold situations.

 Four massive tanks hold 12 thousand gallons of brine which can be made in as quickly as 2 hours.
 These are then loaded onto the plows to help to continue treating roads.